Klika-Tech/nucleo-azure-iot-demo/azure/README.md

 In fact, you can use any collection names but don't forget to change them in Functions code as well.

-Also for support needs you can setup following stored procedures:
+Also for support needs you can use following stored procedures:
 - [Truncate collection](./documentdb/truncate_v_1_0.js)

 ## Azure IoT Hub